octokit/octokit.js/README.md

 You need the GitHub user name and the API key for authentication.
 The API key can be found in the user's _Account Settings_ page.

-This example shows how to authenticate and then change _location_ field of the account settings to _Argentina_:
+This example shows how to authenticate and then change `location` field of the account settings to "Argentina":
 ```javascript
 github.authenticate({
     type: "basic",